 Machine translation (MT), also known as automated translation or instant translation, is the translation of a text performed by a computer.
-Human involvement comes before in the form of a software programmer in order to make machine translation possible.
+Human involvement comes before in the form of a software programmer to make machine translation possible.
 There are three types of machine translation systems:

 – Rules-based: They use a combination of languages rules and dictionaries for words.

-Since machine translation cannot produce a quality product, human involvement is mostly needed (again) in the form of an MT post-editor.
+Since machine translation cannot produce a quality product, human involvement is most needed (again) in the form of an MT post-editor.
 Post-editing is the process in which a translator/editor amends an automated translation to eventually present an acceptable final product.

 Companies that develop and/or use machine translation claim that it increases productivity, so translations can be delivered faster by just post-editing them than by starting them from scratch.

 While I agree that it can be comfortable to translate a text that has been divided into segments, and the use of a translation memory can be helpful, I disagree with the previous statement.

 A translation memory is a database that stores segments that have been previously translated for future use.
 That means that you’ll be provided with a suggested translation every time you come across a word, sentence or paragraph that has been translated in the past.